DevopediaOrg/nodejs-basic/README.md

 Note that we now return a 404 error for the `favicon.ico` file.

 Study the callback code.
+Which one is a blocking call?
+Which one is a non-blocking call?
 Can you explain what's happening?
-How will you improve the code?